Lost Maples State Natural Area: Animals

-As in much of the Hill Country, white-tailed deer (Odocoileus virginianus) are by far the most common large mammal on the property.
-Additionally, wild turkeys, armadillos, skunks, raccoons, opossums, rabbits, and fox squirrels are present.
-Feral pigs, exotic axis deer, porcupines, rock squirrels, and ringtails may occasionally be encountered.
-Bobcats, coyotes, both red and grey foxes, and rarely, mountain lions, also inhabit the general area, but are seldom seen by visitors.
+As in much of the Hill Country, white-tailed deer are by far the most common large mammal on the property.
+Additionally, wild turkey, Mexican long-nosed armadillo, striped skunk, common raccoon, Virginia opossum, eastern cottontail, and eastern fox squirrel are present.
+Feral pig, exotic axis deer, North American porcupine, rock squirrel, and ringtail may occasionally be encountered.
+Bobcat, coyote, both red fox and grey fox, and mountain lion also inhabit the general area but are seldom seen by visitors.

 Bird life, including several different raptors, is particularly abundant and diverse throughout the year.
-The endangered Golden-cheeked Warbler and Black-capped Vireo are both found within the park.
+The endangered golden-cheeked warbler is found within the park.
 Venomous snakes including the broad-banded copperhead, coral snake, and western diamond-backed rattlesnake have also been documented nearby.
 The Texas Alligator Lizard has been documented in the park.
 The Texas brown tarantula is often spotted.
 The Sabinal River maintains surface water even during exceptional drought (as in 2011), so fish and other aquatic animals are always present.

-Flora
+Plants

 Primary vegetation includes the Ashe juniper (often called mountain cedar), several different species of oak, bigtooth maple, American sycamore, escarpment black cherry, Texas ash, yellow-flowered red buckeye, mesquite, Texas persimmon, Texas mountain-laurel, Texas madrone, redbud, wild grape, prickly pear, Virginia creeper and various types of brush, grasses, and ferns.
 Bigtooth maple colors are brilliant if autumn is droughty, or has cold nights, but are more muted in a mild, damp autumn.
 Texas red oak gives a fine crimson display almost every year and may retain its leaves well into winter.
 The Natural Area is most crowded when the fall colors peak in late October-early November.
 Evidence suggests that the maple trees that give the preserve its name are relics: remnants of a larger, more widespread population that flourished during the cooler and wetter climate of the last glacial period.
 Today, their distribution is limited by the relative rarity of the soils and microclimates they require to thrive.

 A more extensive list of the preserve's fauna and flora can be found at the LMSNA Ranger Station.